 The Treaty of Lisbon included foreign direct investment as part of the EU common commercial policy.
 As a consequence, the European Commission now negotiates on behalf of the EU on both the liberalisation and protection of investment.

-These new provisions on investment will set up a legally binding level of protection for investment.
-They will be accompanied by investor-to-state dispute settlement mechanisms, which permit investors to bring claims alleging that one of the investment protection obligations has been breached.
+These provisions on investment set up a legally binding level of protection for investment.
+They are accompanied by so-called investor-to-state dispute settlement (ISDS) mechanisms, which permit investors to bring claims alleging that one of the investment protection obligations has been breached.
 These provisions create a specific procedure for an investor to bring a case before an international tribunal.

-In June 2012 the Commission proposed a regulation to establish a legal and financial framework for investor to state dispute settlement, which was adopted by the European Parliament and the Council on 23 July 2014.
+On 23 July 2014 the European Parliament and Council adopted a regulation to establish a legal and financial framework for investor-to-state dispute settlement.
 It manages any possible financial responsibility deriving from investor-to-state dispute settlement by allocating between the EU and the Member States the financial responsibility on the basis of who adopted the treatment responsible for a breach of the agreement.
 It also deals with who would defend a particular case.

 For further information: